ArthurYdalgo/laravext/README.md

 Before somebody light up their torches or grab their forks: the following points are my opinion only, based on my personal (in)experiences and troubles.
 You may disagree with them, and that's fine.
 Feel free to skip this section.

-Inertia.js offers server-side rendering of React/Vue pages, but it requires that you keep a `php artisan inertia:start-ssr` artisan command running through supervisor or something similar, which may not be available in a shared environment.
-You also don't have an out-of-the-box file-based routing system like the one Next.js offers.
-(To the best of my knoledge, at the time of writting)
+Inertia.js doesn't have an out-of-the-box file-based routing system like the one Next.js offers.
+(To the best of my knoledge, at the time of writting).
+If you want to make it SEO friendly you need to have some kind of access to higher privilages so you can keep a `php artisan inertia:start-ssr` artisan command running through supervisor or something similar, which may not be available in a shared environment (which, although less common, is still a thing).
+Laravext offers, [along with the Inertia.js style](https://laravext.dev/#/server-side-rendering/javascript-runtime), two [other ways](https://laravext.dev/#//server-side-rendering/blade-based-engine) to create server-side rendered pages based on you SEO needs.

 Next.js offers server-side rendering of React components, and a great routing system, but I (personally) don't like their caching strategy, and for my use cases there was the need to slap a `"use client"` for nearly all pages.
 I felt a really degraded developer experience while using it, so for me it'd make sense to have a way of being 'use client' by default, and 'use server' when needed.
 I have other points about it, but I feel that the ["Why I Won't Use Next.js" article](https://www.epicweb.dev/why-i-wont-use-nextjs) from Kent C. Dodds summarizes most of what I mean way better than I could.
 It's a good reading if you're interested.